 If you would like to view any of the reflections or services

-that Derek recorded during the lockdown period please click here.
+that Derek has recorded since March 2020 please click here.

 To find a simple form of daily prayer click here (also available as a video)

 Other prayer resources may be found on the Church of England website.